 Some U.S. analysts assert that the Europol and PNR agreements establish U.S. data protection "adequacy" in practice and predict that similar U.S.-EU efforts in the future to improve information-sharing will face fewer hurdles.
-Others are more skeptical, noting that the PNR accord may be overturned by the European Court of Justice.
-At the same time, U.S. officials would like to receive PNR information before - not after - flights depart Europe.
-In addition, EU data protection experts remain concerned about the proposed U.S. domestic aviation passenger pre-screening system known as "Secure Flight," which is currently in the testing phase.
-In an attempt to assuage some European privacy worries, the United States in November 2004 announced that test data for Secure Flight would only be required from U.S. airlines, but the names of European passengers who have traveled on domestic U.S. flights likely would be among those tested.
-The EU will probably seek a U.S.-EU agreement on Secure Flight before it is fully implemented.7
+Others are more skeptical, noting that the PNR accord continues to face opposition from some European Parliamentarians and European civil liberty and privacy groups.
+At the same time, U.S. officials would like to receive more PNR information before - not after - flights depart Europe; the new PNR agreement reportedly will allow the United States time to access PNR data earlier when there is an indication of a specific threat to flights bound for the United States.